 SAMHSA Recommends the Use of Medication in the Treatment of Drug Addiction

 It may help recovering drug users stay in treatment for more extended periods and help with the successful recovery from drug abuse.
+We have seen this with individuals opiate detox West Palm Beach centers.
 A recovering SUD user will go through intense periods of cravings both during and after their treatment or detox program.
 These cravings are quite common, and they can undoubtedly disrupt and interfere with treatment and therapy.

 This, in turn, will increase the risk of relapse.
 A combination of medication and therapeutic strategies have proved to be very successful in helping reduce these cravings and the promotion of abstinence.
 The combinations will work together to teach the recovering drug user how to manage relapses and promote extended periods of sobriety.